Methane on Enceladus: A possible sign of life?

-Category: Space Hits: 0View of Saturn’s moon Enceladus via the Cassini spacecraft.
+Category: Space Hits: 5View of Saturn’s moon Enceladus via the Cassini spacecraft.
 A new study by a group of biologists shows that something is producing a lot of methane in the moon’s subsurface ocean.
 Could it possibly be life?
 Image via NASA/ ESA/ JPL/ SSI/ Cassini Imaging Team/ Carnegie Science.

 With its global subsurface water ocean, Saturn’s moon Enceladus is considered to be one of the best places to search for life.
 Now, new research from a team of biologists suggests life on Enceladus might indeed be quite possible … and that we might already have evidence for it.
 Something is producing a lot of methane on Enceladus, or rather in its subsurface ocean.
 And methane can be a life sign.
 Charlie Wood discussed these curious results on June 8, 2021, in Popular Science.
 Intriguingly, according to Wood’s article, initial analysis suggests the methane is being produced in a way similar to methanogenic microbes in oceans on Earth.